amitjoy/amitjoy.github.com/_posts/2016-02-04-Varargs-Conundrum.md

 }
 {% endhighlight %}

-Now, we have written an equivalence snippet in which we used raw **List** array creation.
+Now, we have written an equivalence snippet in which we used raw **List** array.
 Due to this, we can see that the **List** array would accept the list of doubles.
 We can clearly see that the aforementioned snippet bypassed the generic type check.

 ### Conclusion

-In general, the use of varargs would impose more danger than the comfort it can offer.
+In general, the use of **varargs** would impose more danger than the comfort it can offer.
 It's always preferable to use **ArrayList** in lieu of **varargs**.